Lizzi Collinge

-Elizabeth Rachel Collinge, known as Lizzi Collinge, is a British Labour Party politician serving as Member of Parliament for Morecambe and Lunesdale since 2024.
+Elizabeth "Lizzi" Rachel Collinge is a British Labour Party politician serving as Member of Parliament for Morecambe and Lunesdale since 2024.

 Early life and education

 Collinge was born in Lancashire, and moved to rural Cumbria as a child.
-She moved to the Morecambe and Lunesdale area in 2005.
+She moved to the Morecambe and Lunesdale area in 2005 after spending some time in New Zealand.
 She has a first class honours BA in politics and Spanish from the University of Central Lancashire (2012), after studying as a mature student.

 Political career

 Collinge was a member of Lancashire County Council, representing Lancaster East for Labour, between 2016 and 2025.

+She has expressed support for nuclear power as part of the UK's long-term energy and decarbonisation strategy, highlighting the role of nuclear power in providing reliable, low-carbon electricity, and the importance of providing jobs.
+There are two nuclear power stations at Heysham nuclear power station in her constituency.

 Parliamentary career

 Collinge first stood for election in Morecambe and Lunesdale in the 2019 general election, where she came in second place with 39% of the vote behind David Morris, the incumbent Conservative MP, with 53%.